 Suppose a death has occurred, and you need to arrange to transport your loved one’s body back to a country of origin for burial.
 In that case, you will need the services of a funeral home in California familiar with funeral shipping.
 Transporting a body within the U.S. is relatively straightforward, but international mortuary shipping is quite specialized.

-There are funeral homes that are especially versant with the processes for shipping a Mexican National back to their state in Mexico.
+Some funeral homes are especially versant with the processes for shipping a Mexican National back to their state in Mexico.

 Read our funeral shipping page for more information.